 Church Reopening Plan

-Pinckard Baptist Church will resume our physical gatherings starting this Sunday May 17, 2020.
+Pinckard Baptist Church will resumed our physical gatherings starting Sunday, May 17, 2020.
 The church will implement this reopening plan in respect and compliance to the recommendations of our governing authorities recognizing that issues related to COVID-19.
 We will implement this plan to create a safe environment to allow our folks to return to worship gatherings but must recognize that this will be a progressive approach done in stages.